-If you take a cow and start feeding him corn, soy and other foods high in omega-6 fatty acids, even for just a few weeks, it changes the cow.
-That cow will soon start to suffer from chronic inflammation because he has too much omega-6 fatty acid in his diet and not enough omega-3 fatty acid in his diet to produce the hormones that lower that inflammation.
+If you take a cow and start feeding her corn, soy and other foods high in omega-6 fatty acids, even for just a few weeks, it changes the cow.
+That cow will soon start to suffer from chronic inflammation because she has too much omega-6 fatty acid in her diet … and not enough omega-3 fatty acid in her diet to produce the hormones that lower that inflammation.

 That chronically inflamed, omega-6 filled chicken only got that way because of the food he was eating.
 Now think what happens when you feed that chicken to your dog …

-Honestly, I don’t think your dog can eat a large amount of chicken on a regular basis and not suffer from chronic inflammation.
-There aren’t any foods that are high enough in omega-3 fats to fix the imbalance … it’s just too high!
+Honestly, I don’t think your dog can regularly eat a large amount of chicken and not suffer from chronic inflammation.
+There aren’t any foods that are high enough in omega-3 fats to fix the imbalance … the gap is just too wide!
 Look at this …

 A healthy ratio of omega-6 to omega-3 should be really no more than 5:1.